19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/100 Coins/Writing Kit.md

 # Writing Kit

 Inks and Quills for writing.
-It is required for scribing [Spell Books](../../../Magic/Spellcasting/Spell%20Learning/Spell%20Books.md), letters, etc.
+It is required for scribing spell books, letters, etc.

 Each kit also has enough parchment, envelopes, and sealing wax for ~10 letters.